HL7/fhir-medmorph/input/pagecontent/background.md

 The MedMorph project's vision is to create this Reference Architecture Implementation Guide to provide a common framework for multiple public health and research use cases.
 However, for each use case there will be specific data, workflow requirements, and operational requirements that need to be considered for implementation.
 The use case specific content will be specified in additional Implementation Guides referred to as **Content Implementation Guides** in this specification, if necessary.
 It is expected that there will be one Content Implementation Guide per use case that needs to be operationalized, however it is possible that existing Content Implementation Guides that are broader in scope may cover all or some of the requirements needed by a use case, as described in the next section.
 Future implementers of other public health use cases and content implementation guides not documented within the MedMorph Reference Architecture IG may also seek to implement the MedMorph Reference Architecture IG based on their data, workflow and operational requirements.

 #### Relationship between MedMorph IG, Electronic Case Reporting (eCR) FHIR IG, and US Public Health (PH) Library
-The [Electronic Case Reporting (eCR) FHIR IG v1.0.0](http://hl7.org/fhir/us/ecr/) is currently published.
+The [Electronic Case Reporting (eCR) FHIR IG v2.0.0](http://hl7.org/fhir/us/ecr/STU2/) is currently published.
 The MedMorph Reference Architecture IG and a newer version of the eCR FHIR IG are being created for the January 2021 HL7 ballot cycle.
 However, the US Public Health (PH) Library currently does not exist.
-The US PH Library will be eventually created to establish a baseline of common artifacts that will be used by multiple public health implementation guides including the MedMorph Reference Architecture IG, eCR FHIR IG, and the other future Content Implementation Guides shown in Figure 2.1 below.
+The US PH Library will be eventually be created and balloted to establish a baseline of common artifacts that will be used by multiple public health implementation guides including the MedMorph Reference Architecture IG, eCR FHIR IG, and the other future Content Implementation Guides shown in Figure 2.1 below.
 The initial content for the US PH Library will be derived from the MedMorph Reference Architecture and eCR FHIR IGs.
 For the January 2021 HL7 ballot, both the MedMorph Reference Architecture and eCR FHIR IGs will create artifacts that are aligned so that they can be moved to the US PH Library when it is created.
 All artifacts which are candidates for being promoted to the US PH Library will use the words "us" or "US" and "ph" or "PH" as part of the profile definition, name and title elements.
 Although US PH Library does not exist currently, it is being discussed in this paragraph to indicate the future direction to harmonize multiple implementation guides that will reduce implementer burden for supporting public health use cases.

 At the content IG level, the eCR FHIR IG contains content profiles (identified as eICR FHIR IG in Figure 2.1 below) related to electronic case reporting.
 There are three different permutations for how a new use case might be able to leverage (or not) this or other existing FHIR IGs, as shown in Figure 2.1 with the MedMorph modeled use cases.